 However, things will change quickly.

-And maybe they will be a little happier.
+And maybe they'll be a little happier.